 This planning area is generally bounded by Big Walnut Road to the south, Orange Township to the west, Berkshire Township to the north, and the Hoover Reservoir watershed boundary to the east.
 This area is served by Delaware County Regional Sewer District and Del-Co Water.
-The southern part of Planning Area 5 is now largely developed (or slated for development) as Planned Residential Developments (PRDs), some utilizing Conservation Development Standards preserving 50 percent, of open space.
-Remaining northern areas retain large old growth woodlands serving as a backdrop to large, single-family parcels.
+The southern part of Planning Area 5 is now largely developed (or slated for development) as Planned Residential Developments (PRDs), some utilizing Conservation Development Standards preserving 50 percent of open space.
+Remaining northern areas retain large old-growth woodlands serving as a backdrop to large, single-family parcels.
 Unique topography and ravines shall be preserved as open space in future developments whenever possible.

-- Without centralized sanitary sewer service, single-family residential uses on lots of two acres (0.5 dwelling units per gross acre) or greater. - With sanitary sewer, residential development in an approved Planned Residential Development (PRD) at a maximum net density of 1.1 dwelling units per net developable acre without Conservation Development Standards, or a maximum net density of 1.35 dwelling units per net developable acre in an approved PRD with Conservation Development Standards. - Permitting neighborhood-scale commercial/office uses on parcels already zoned commercial.
+- Without sanitary sewer service (e.g. septic system or an equivalent), single-family residential uses on lots of two acres (0.5 dwelling units per gross acre) or greater. - With sanitary sewer, residential development in an approved Planned Residential Development (PRD) in accordance with the Zoning Resolution. - Neighborhood-scale commercial/office uses on parcels already zoned commercial.